schmich/ward/README.md

 # Usage

     Usage: ward [OPTIONS] COMMAND [arg...]

     Secure password manager - https://github.com/schmich/ward

     Options:
       -v, --version    Show the version and exit

     Commands:
       init         Create a new credential database.
       add          Add a new credential.
       copy         Copy a password to the clipboard. edit         Edit an existing credential.
       del          Delete a stored credential.
-      show         Show a stored credential.
-      import       Import JSON-formatted credentials.
+      qr           Print password formatted as a QR code. import       Import JSON-formatted credentials.
       export       Export JSON-formatted credentials.
       master       Update master password.

     Run 'ward COMMAND --help' for more information on a command.

 Create a new credential database: